michaelcoburn/proxysql-basics-master-slave/README.md

 ### Setting the Monit user

-ProxySQL perform the monitoring checks using this user.
+ProxySQL performs the monitoring checks using this user.
 This is needed for things like checking the value of the read_only variable.

 This user requires the REPLICATION CLIENT grant for now.
 Just create it on the master and let the replication do the rest: